 Super contribution types

 Everyone’s in a different place when it comes to making additional super contributions.
 Good thing you have choices.
+And possible tax deductions on offer too.
 Let’s dive a little deeper.

-Personal contributions are non-concessional or after-tax contributions you make to super from your take home pay, after tax has been taken out.
-How do you make a personal contribution?
+Personal after-tax contributions are contributions you make to your own super from your take home pay i.e. after tax has been taken out.
+These super contributions are also known as non-concessional (meaning after-tax).
+You can make a one-off super contribution or set up a regular, ongoing payment.
+How do you make a personal super contribution?
 Well, you’re spoilt for choice:

 - BPAY®.
 View your personalised details on MemberOnline or contact us on 1300 360 149

 - Payroll deduction (if your employer offers this option)

 - Monthly direct debit from your bank account.
 Complete the Contribution form

 - Cheque.
 Complete the Contribution form, attach your cheque and send to CareSuper, Locked Bag 5087, Parramatta NSW 2124.

 If you're over 65, you’ll need to complete an Employment questionnaire before you make a personal after-tax contribution.
 Why?
 We’re required to confirm your employment before accepting any super contributions.
 You’re allowed to contribute to your super account if you have been gainfully employed for at least 40 hours in a period or not more than 30 consecutive days during the same financial year in which you make a personal contribution.
 If you’re over 75, you can’t make a personal super contribution.

 Calculate the difference a personal contribution could make >